[iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MX6JG9W" height="0" width="0" style="display:none;visibility:hidden"][/iframe]

 Recruitment process

-Although a career in policing can be rewarding, it can also be tough.
-To meet the challenging demands of the job, you need to embody the values and potential that’s necessary to succeed as a police officer.
+Although a career in policing can be rewarding, it can also be challenging.
+To meet the demands of the job, you need to embody the values and potential that’s necessary to succeed as a police officer.

 Once you’ve determined that you meet our eligibility criteria and submitted your application, you’ll undergo a rigorous recruitment process that aims to determine whether you’re right for the job.